 Tim Farron is a Vice-Chair of Christians in Parliament and was the Leader of the Liberal Democrat Party from 2015 to 2017.
 He has been the Liberal Democrat MP for Westmorland & Lonsdale since 2005 and previously served as Party President from 2010-2014.
 He was the Chair of the 2013 National Parliamentary Prayer Breakfast, which had as its theme ‘Belief in God in 21st Century Britain’.

 Sir Jeffrey Donaldson is a Vice-Chair of Christians in Parliament and has been the Democratic Unionist Party member for Lagan Valley since 1997.
-He currently serves as the Shadow DUP Spokesperson for business issues, as well as Parliamentary Chief Whip for the DUP.
-He is also a member of the UK Delegation to the Council of Europe Parliamentary Assembly.
+He is currently the leader of the DUP.

 Ian Blackford is a Vice-Chair of Christians in Parliament and has been the SNP MP for Ross, Skye & Lochaber since 2015.
-He is currently the SNP Westminster Leader.
+He was the SNP Westminster Leader from 2017 to 2022.
 Ian lives in the Isle of Skye having previously had a career in finance and business.
 He was the Chair of the 2018 National Parliamentary Prayer Breakfast, which had as its theme ‘What can Christianity offer our society in the 21st century?’

 Sal Brinton is a Vice-Chair of Christians in Parliament and has been a Liberal Democrat Peer since February 2011.
-She was elected as President of the Liberal Democrat Party in December 2014.
+She was President of the Liberal Democrat Party from 2015 to 2020.
 Prior to being in Parliament, she worked in the education sector for twenty years, including as Bursar for two Cambridge University colleges, and was the Director of the Association of the Universities in the East of England.
 She has also worked in television and venture capital investment.

 Don Curry is a Vice-Chair of Christians in Parliament and has been a Crossbench Peer since October 2011.
 He lives in Northumberland and is a Member of the Rural Economy Committee.
 He chaired the Policy Commission on the Future of Farming and Food reporting to Government in January 2002 and was responsible for overseeing the Government’s Strategy for Sustainable Farming and Food until March 2009.